When Surgery Goes Wrong

 September 25, 2023

-However, some surgical complications are the result of negligence by the surgeon, anesthetist, or another member of the surgical team.
+However, some surgical complications are the result of negligence by the surgeon, anesthetist, or another surgical team member.

 Mistakes can happen in any surgery, but unfortunately, when a mistake is made, it’s always the patient who pays the price.